coolbutuseless/rsimd/README.md

 Please let me know if this is not the case for your machine.

+#### CRAN Notes

+SIMDe does some pretty fancy footwork with types and there are currently a few mismatched types between platform-defined SIMD data types and those in SIMDe.

+This mismatch leads to some warnings when checking with `clang-asan` and `valgrind`.

+This means that CRAN probably won’t currently accept a package using SIMDe in its current version.

+If you were to drop SIMDe and instead write custom SIMD for each platform and enable with `#ifdef` statements, then the type errors would not occur, and CRAN should accept the package (if there are no other issues)

 ## CPU ID

 Print some basic notes about your CPU and the supported SIMD